Welcome to the Wellness Center!

 You can use the card at most grocery stores, certain senior centers, and some meal delivery services such as Meals on Wheels.
 It works just like a regular debit card.
 You buy your groceries using the card and the cost is taken out of the total amount on the card.
 More money is put on your EBT card on a monthly basis.

-To check on eligibilty please visit the New York Supplemental Nutrition Assistance Program (SNAP)
+To check on eligibility please visit the New York Supplemental Nutrition Assistance Program (SNAP)

 Info on Influenza (FLU)